ivmfnal/metacat/docs/concepts.rst

 File size and checksums are not used by MetaCat, therefore, depending on the application, they do not have to have meaningful values.

 MetaCat file also has a dictionary of *flexible* metadata.
 This dictionary can be any dictionary representable in JSON.
 MetaCat itself does not put any restrictions on the values stored in this dictionary.
-However, MetaCat users can define metadata restrictions or requirements usning Categories and Dataset metadata requirements.
+In this dictionary, top level key names must have the following strucrure:

+    * <category>.<name>
+    * <category>.<subcategory>.<name> and so on

+Category names, subcategory names and parameter names are separated with dots.
+Categories and subcategories can be used to define restrictions on the metadata namespace.

 Dataset
 -------